anamsigit/Camera-Auto-Track-use-Arduino-and-PID-Controller/README.md

 ```
 ser = serial.Serial('COM9', 9600)  # Change the COM port to the one you use for Arduino
 ```
+### Make sure Python and Arduino can communicate properly; you can use serialcommunication.py for a quick check

 Software include:
 - Python